tanaya09/CS6923-ML-Project/README.md

 ## References
 1. BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
 2. Language Models are Unsupervised Multitask Learners
-3. Other implementation references as listed in the paper

 *Note: This is a research project implemented as part of CSGY 6923 Machine Learning course at NYU.*